How to avoid red eye in iphone camera

 3. Adjust the angle of the flash: By tilting the flash away from the camera lens or using an external flash, you can minimize the chance of red eye in your photos.

-See also How to preset iphone camera
+See also How to connect olympus camera to iphone

 Causes of Red Eye